-Call 512.245.2161, option 2 or walk-in before 4 p.m. to make appointment.
+Services are by appointment only, please call 512.245.2161 to make an appointment.
 Please specify the Round Rock location when calling to make an appointment.

 All Texas State students are eligible to use this new location, including students who take classes at the San Marcos campus.
 Visit our Appointments page for further details about the Student Health Center eligibility policy.

-Services at this location will include immunizations, primary care for routine medical problems, travel health, women’s health, and mental health.
-The Student Health Center will be staffed primarily by nurse practitioners with a physician available every other week.
+Services at this location will include immunizations, primary care for routine medical problems, travel health, women’s health and mental health.
+Lab services are available.
+X-ray services are not available at this location.

 Insurance/Costs for Services

 The Student Health Center has charges for services including, office visits, labs, procedures, immunizations and other services.
 Payment is required at the time of services.

 Payment options include:

 - Credit cards, including online payments and Flex (HSA) cards.

 - Transfer balance to your student account (enrolled Texas State students only)